Do What U Want: Music video

 On December 4, 2013, Gaga tweeted that she was intent on making the video "perfect" since it was unlike her previous endeavors, adding that it was "very personal".
 Two days later, Richardson posted a black-and-white photo from the set of the video, which showed Gaga being held by Kelly; with her legs wrapped around his waist.
 She wore nothing but a black bikini, while Kelly gestured his middle finger towards the camera in a leather pant/kilt dress.
 One week later, a colored behind-the-scenes photo was released, showing the singers in the same garments as the previous image, while Kelly stood with his legs spread apart as Gaga crawled in between them.

 However, the bundle as well as the video was not released in December.
 Gaga later released a statement in her social networking website Little Monsters that the video was delayed since the singer was given just one week to plan and complete it, like the video for "Applause".
 She added that it was unlike her since she preferred planning her videos over a period of time to honor her creativity.
 The clip remained unreleased and on June 19, 2014, celebrity news website TMZ published footage from the video showing sexually suggestive scenes.
 In one of them, Kelly, playing a doctor, reaches under a sheet covering a naked Gaga, causing her to moan.
 Pitchfork described the video as "Kelly hosting a softcore orgy with Gaga's anesthetized body".
 Daisy Jones of Dazed said it was for the better that the video was not released.
-She opined the song's lyrics, Kelly's and Richardson's involvement, and the music video's concept were "bad ideas all around."
+She opined that the song's lyrics, the involvement of Kelly and Richardson (who, like Kelly, was accused of sexual misconduct), and the music video's concept were "bad ideas all around."